eliascccc/local-rpa-orchestrator/README.md

 Robot Runtime is a local Python runtime for small-scale RPA deployments.
-The term “runtime” refers to everything except the UI automation: job intake, orchestration, decision logic, logging, and result verification.
+The term “runtime” refers to everything except the UI automation: job intake, orchestration, decision logic, and result verification.
 UI automation is delegated to an external RPA tool such as UiPath or Power Automate.
 Together, the runtime and the RPA tool form the robot.